-Catherine Zgouras is a Cambridge examiner and teacher trainer who runs her own foreign language school in Greece.
+Catherine Zgouras is a Cambridge examiner, teacher consultant and ELT writer.
 A two-time lesson share winner, Catherine explains her move into the world of ELT and what motivates her when writing a good lesson plan.

 First of all tell us a bit about yourself and your career in ELT (How long have you been involved in teaching?
 What ages/disciplines have you taught?)

 I studied Literature / History / Modern Greek at Sydney University and then went on to get my Diploma of Education with an emphasis of teaching foreign languages from the same university.
-I moved to Greece about 20 years ago and opened my own foreign language school which I still run and teach all ages from 6 to 56 and all levels.
-I am also an Oral examiner for Cambridge and have trained a few teachers in the past.
+I moved to Greece about 25 years ago and opened my own foreign language school which I still run and teach all ages from 6 to 56 and all levels.
+I am also an Oral examiner for Cambridge and help teachers develop their skills.

 Why did you first decide to enter the lesson share competition?